liamcs98/Forensic-Challenges-and-Data/Central New York Hackathons/2020-Fall/2020-Maxed-Out.md

 ## challenge-files
 forensics\FINAL_DRAFT_CTF_SERVER

-## related-ksa-ids
-# TODO

-### ksa-context
-# TODO

 ## notes
 Marked as Simple since there is no processing needed.

 ## Solution
+>
->!
-Answer Location forensics\FINAL_DRAFT_CTF_SERVER\Processed\LiveResponse\PWSH-Get-ProcessList.csv
+> Answer Location forensics\FINAL_DRAFT_CTF_SERVER\Processed\LiveResponse\PWSH-Get-ProcessList.csv
+>
->!
-This is an important challenge since we begin to follow the strand of the investigations.
+> This is an important challenge since we begin to follow the strand of the investigations.
+>
->!
-The process "C:\Windows\temp\xmrig.exe" has taken up a ton of compute time compared to the rest of the processes.
+> The process "C:\Windows\temp\xmrig.exe" has taken up a ton of compute time compared to the rest of the processes.
+>
->!
-It should stick out if you sort by the Total Processor Column in the CSV.
+> It should stick out if you sort by the Total Processor Column in the CSV.